The exec command in Linux is used to execute a command by replacing the current process with that command. In shells such as bash

 2. Open and close file descriptors

-The exec command is also used to open or close a file descriptor.
+This command is also used to open or close a file descriptor.
 This is mostly useful in scripts.
-To open and close file descriptors, exec command should not be given any argument as follows:
+To open and close this, exec command should not be given any argument as follows:

 exec 3< thisfile